Best MTB helmet lights 2023 – light up the trails with these powerful helmet lights

 Reasons to avoid

-New for 2023 comes the Mk2 version of the Exposure Zenith – which with it's improved light beam knocks the original version off our best helmet light top spot.
+New for 2023 comes the Mk3 version of the Exposure Zenith, which with its improved light beam knocks the Mk2 version off our best helmet light top spot.

-While the dimensions of the ultra robust stainless steel body remain the same as the original Zenith, the Mk2 version boosts maximum light output to 2,100 lumens increasing the beam length and width.
+While the dimensions of the ultra-robust stainless steel body remain the same as the previous Zeniths, the Mk3 version boosts maximum light output to 2,200 lumens increasing the beam length and width.

-Both models feature Exposure's Tap technology which enables you to cycle through three light modes by tapping on body of the light and accelerometers which vary light output depending on the speed that you're traveling, giving you more light the faster you go and less when traveling slowly.
+All three models feature Exposure's TAP technology which enables you to cycle through three light modes by tapping on the body of the light and accelerometers which vary light output depending on the speed that you're traveling, giving you more light the faster you go and less when traveling slowly.
 Eight different light settings give you lots of control and you also have the option to turn the tap function on or off.

 For more information, see our full Exposure Zenith Mk2 review.